 You remember the scene where Meg Ryan and Goose sing Great Balls of Fire before her iconic line, “Goose!
 Take me to bed or lose me forever”?
 It was filmed here.
 The best decision the owners made, they say.

 Today the bar is filled with movie memorabilia as well as police patches from all over the US and beyond.
 And as I was traveling with my husband, aka the Thin Blue Line, we added the New Zealand police shoulder flash to the wall.
 Prizes for anyone who can find it!

 3. Tour the USS Midway

 This retired aircraft carrier will enthrall every male no matter his age, and doesn’t do too badly with females either.
+I loved it!

 The admission price gets you an audio tour on a supplied headset and off you’ll go, climbing up narrow ladders and through hallways, past crew sleeping quarters and onto the flight deck where several planes are parked including the Skyhawk alongside the Top Gun F14 Tomcat.

 I don’t want to stereotype, but you could send the boys here while you try a massage or hit the shops if planes and ships are not your thing?